dynatrace-oss/unguard/src/rag-service/README.md

 ## Running and evaluating the Data Poisoning Attacks
 To run and evaluate the data poisoning attacks, see the [Data Poisoning Attacks README](./data_poisoning_attacks/README.md).

+## Data Poisoning Detection Strategies
+To enable data poisoning detection in the RAG service, please set the `USE_DATA_POISONING_DETECTION` environment variable to `true`.
+When enabled, the RAG service will automatically apply the selected data poisoning detection strategy before ingesting new entries into the Knowledge Base (KB).
+To set the detection strategy, please set the `DATA_POISONING_DETECTION_STRATEGY` environment variable to one of the available strategies.

+Important Note: Currently, the detection strategies are only applied when ingesting entries with precomputed embeddings via the `/ingestBatchWithEmbeddingsPrecomputed` endpoint.
+When ingesting entries via other means (e.g. during startup or evaluation), the data poisoning detection will not be applied.

+For testing the detection, run the data poisoning attacks (as described in the [Data Poisoning Attacks README](./data_poisoning_attacks/README.md)) on the RAG Service with detection enabled.

+For more information about the detection strategies, see the [Data Poisoning Detection Strategies README](./data_poisoning_detection_strategies/README.md).

 ## API Docs

 Automatically generated API documentation available at: